RaiZiStyle/example-docker-ubo/README.md

 So we can't parse FULL_PHP_VERSION to get only Major.Minor

-BuildKit is the builder for docker.
+4. [ ] BuildKit is the builder for docker.
 > BuildKit only builds the stages that the target stage depends on.

 So if we build as usual, `BuildKit` will see that the `FROM debian` is not useful, and will not build the layer.
 And therefor, will not check if `--build-arg` is set correctly

-We can trick the builder to force the specific stage to build, AKAK DEBIAN_BUILD from `FROM debian:12-slim as DEBIAN_BUILD`.
+> We can trick the builder to force the specific stage to build, AKAK DEBIAN_BUILD from `FROM debian:12-slim as DEBIAN_BUILD`.
 So we build like so `docker build --target DEBIAN_BUILD`.
+>> :warning: This doesn't fully work because it only limit to the target, and don't do the other `FROM`

-Or, we could use the old BuildKit with `DOCKER_BUILDKIT=0`, but :
+> Or, we could use the old BuildKit with `DOCKER_BUILDKIT=0`, but :
 > The legacy builder is deprecated and will be removed in a future release.
 > BuildKit is currently disabled; enable it by removing the DOCKER_BUILDKIT=0 environment-variable.